novoda/ncu/modules/testing-refactoring/Readme.md

 ## Test-Driven Design (TDD)

 > "Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfil that test and refactoring.
 The goal of TDD is specification and not validation, In other words, it’s a way to think through your requirements or design before your write your functional code" - Agile Data

+TDD is useful when writing new code, as it allows you to investigate requirements before it is production code.
+However, refactoring old code is just as important.

 Code refactoring is the art and science of changing your code in a controlled manner making the codebase more resilient against future bugs while also making it more flexible and amenable to future design changes.